buoncubi/arch_skeleton/README.md

     - [controller.py](scripts/controller.py): It is a dummy implementation of a motion controller.
- - [utilities/arch_skeleton](utilities/arch_skeleton/): It contains auxiliary python files, which are exploited bye in the files in the `scripts` folder.
+ - [utilities/arch_skeleton](utilities/arch_skeleton/): It contains auxiliary python files, which are exploited by the files in the `scripts` folder.
     - [architecture_name_mapper.py](scripts/architecture_name_mapper.py): It contains the name
       of each *node*, *topic*, *server*, *actions* and *parameters* used in this architecture.
  - [diagrams/](diagrams/): It contains the diagrams shown below in this README file.